The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 Duration: 1 hour

-Did you know that San Diego Zoo is home to more animals in a smaller space?
+Did you know that the San Diego Zoo houses more animals in a smaller space?
 Some visitors prefer to read our comparison of San Diego Safari Park and Zoo before booking their tickets.

 Cart Safari Africa